USA Swimming: Coach of the Year award

-The coach of the year award began in 1996 with its first winner being Murray Stephens from North Baltimore swimming.
+The coach of the year award began in 1996 with its first winner being Murray Stephens from the North Baltimore Aquatic Club.
 There are also awards for the developmental coach of the year and the ASCA (American Swim Coach Association) award.
 Eddie Reese of the University of Texas at Austin currently holds the most coach of the year awards at 19.
 The Coach of the year award is an award given out based on nominations from the community.

 Controversy

-As with several other U.S. sports governing bodies, USA Swimming dealt with accusations of sexual abuse, resulting in several lawsuits and prompting changes in U.S. federal law.
+As with several other U.S. sports governing bodies, USA Swimming has dealt with accusations of sexual abuse, resulting in several lawsuits and prompting changes in U.S. federal law.

 Several high-profile coaches were banned for life a couple of decades after their alleged abuses took place.
 In 2012, USA Swimming banned Rick Curl, and the Curl-Burke Swim Club was rebranded the Nation's Capital Swim Club, which at the time served 2,000 swimmers in the D.C. metro area.
 In 2013, former Olympic team coach Mitch Ivey was banned as the result of allegations dating back to the 1970s.

 In 2018, an investigation by the Orange County Register found hundreds of swimmers whose claims of sexual abuse had allegedly been mishandled or ignored by USA Swimming.
 In 2020, six swimmers sued USA Swimming, accusing former executive director Chuck Wielgus and other officials at the national, state and club level of failing to address behavior by Ivey, former U.S. national team director Everett Uchiyama and former coach Andy King, the latter of whom was serving 40 years in prison after pleading no contest to 20 child molestation charges.
 American activists also blocked Wielgus from being inducted into the International Swimming Hall of Fame in 2014.
 Wielgus died in 2017.

+On February 19, 2025, USA Swimming named Christine Rawak as its new CEO and president.
+Nine days later, USA Swimming's board of governors announced that Rawak would not assume the role, stating that it had just learned of a complaint against her regarding her conduct while coaching at the University of Michigan that had been filed with the U.S. Center for SafeSport, an organization that handles abuse and misconduct claims, that Rawak had not disclosed.
+When they raised the issue with Rawak, USA Swimming said Rawak informed it that she intended to resign.